ActivitySim/activitysim/docs/gettingstarted.rst

   # required packages for running ActivitySim
-  conda install cytoolz numpy pandas psutil conda install -c anaconda pytables pyyaml pip install openmatrix zbox
+  conda install cytoolz numpy pandas psutil conda install -c anaconda pytables pyyaml pip install openmatrix zbox requests

   # optional required packages for testing and building documentation
   conda install pytest pytest-cov coveralls pycodestyle conda install sphinx numpydoc sphinx_rtd_theme

   # optional required packages for example notebooks and estimation integration
-  conda install jupyterlab # for notebooks conda install matplotlib # for charts conda install geopandas descartes # for maps conda install larch # for estimation integration
+  conda install jupyterlab          # for notebooks conda install matplotlib          # for charts conda install geopandas descartes # for maps conda install larch               # for estimation

 5. If you access the internet from behind a firewall, then you need to configure your proxy server when downloading packages.